nhuesmann/chefd-connect-api-documentation/README.md

 To acknowledge receipt of a webhook, a merchant's webhook handler should return a 2xx HTTP status code.
 All response codes outside this range will indicate to Chef'd Connect that you did not receive the webhook.
 Currently, Chef'd Connect does not retry the webhook event.
 This will likely be added in a future release.

 ### **Shipping update simulator - _STAGING ONLY_**

+## **Stripe integration detail**

+Merchants that do not have full e-commerce capabilities can let Chef'd Connect's handle the processing of customer payments.

+Chef'd Connect operates as a Platform account in order to be able to process charges created by another party, namely the merchant.
+The merchant operates as a Connected account, accepting customer payment information, submitting it to Stripe to create a charge, then passing a secure token to Chef'd Connect for billing.
+More details on Stripe's API can be found by reading their [API docs](https://stripe.com/docs/connect).

+The following explains the basic steps involved in charging a customer with Stripe.

+### **Charging a _new_ customer with Stripe**

+### **Charging an _existing_ customer with Stripe**